 Radiation patterns provide information about the directionality and 3-dimensional gain performance of the antenna by plotting gain at specific frequencies in three orthogonal planes.
-Antenna radiation patterns for a straight orientation are shown in Figure 9 using polar plots covering 360 degrees.
+Antenna radiation patterns are shown in Figure 9 using polar plots covering 360 degrees.
 The antenna graphic at the top of the page provides reference to the plane of the column of plots below it.